Get Schooled

 A change in your family’s financial circumstances can include (but is not limited to) job loss, income reduction, change in marital or dependency status, and unexpected medical expenses.
 If you provide documentation to your school’s financial aid office that shows your family’s financial situation underwent notable changes during the past two years, your financial aid award could be adjusted to reflect your circumstances, potentially increasing your aid.

-How to complete a change in circumstances form
+How to complete a change in financial circumstances appeal form

-While a change in circumstances form can differ depending on your college, here is what the process typically looks like:
+While a change in financial circumstances appeal form can differ depending on your college, here is what the process typically looks like:

 3. Complete the form as instructed by your college.
 In the instance where your dependency status changes, you may be required to update your FAFSA.

-You may also be required to submit an appeal letter detailing your change in circumstances.
-We recommend using SwiftStudent to help– a program that helps you write a financial aid appeal letter for free.
+You may also be required to submit an appeal letter detailing your change in financial circumstances.
+We recommend using SwiftStudent to help–a program that helps you write a financial aid appeal letter for free.

 What if I don’t have the required documentation?